ghost in the mp3

 What are the sounds lost during mp3 compression?

-How do we selectively cut out certain peoples, histories, and musics from our increasingly digitized lives?
+How does society selectively cut out certain peoples, histories, and musics from our increasingly digitized lives?
 What is the residue left behind from what Rebecca Lemov describes as our “fantasies of digital totality”?

-Based on a perceptual model of human hearing, these sounds also expose our own sensory limitations.
+Based on a perceptual model of human hearing, the sounds deleted during MP3 compression can tell us about our own sensory limitations.

 $†@® was composed from the material deleted during MP3 compression of the song “Fast Car” by Tracy Chapman, one of the original listening test tracks used during the creation of the MP3.
 Similarly, the video is the frame-by-frame and pixel-by-pixel difference between MP4 compressed and uncompressed versions of the original music video.
 Thus, both audio and video are “ghosts” of their respective compression codecs.
 These are traces left out of our digital lives.

-To learn more about how this project was created, you can browse my article from the Proceedings of the International Computer Music Conference and listen to the accompanying sound examples.
+To learn more about how this project was created, read “The Ghost in the MP3”, published in the Proceedings of the International Computer Music Conference and Sound and Music Computing and listen to the accompanying sound examples on Soundcloud.

-I also have an article forthcoming in the Journal of the Society for the Electro-Acoustic Music in the United States about the motivations behind this work.
+You can also read the article “Invisible Sights, Inaudible Sounds” (forthcoming) in the Journal of the Society for Electro-Acoustic Music in the United States to learn more about the motivations behind this work.
 In the meantime, you can download moDernisT and $†@® here, or visit the original page for this project, ghost in the mp3.